 (Pocket-lint) - If you're looking for a way to get some exercise without putting unnecessary strain on your body, investing in a recumbent bike can be an excellent solution.

 While traditional stationary options will often have you hunched over without any back support, recumbent exercise bikes go for a more laid-back approach.
 The rider is able to sit back with ample support for the lumbar spine and posterior chain, all while taking the pressure of your hands and feet, which are usually locked to support your body weight.

 However, while most recumbent cycles offer a similar design, they are still like any other piece of exercise equipment, and that means there's a big range in both features and price.

-To help you find the right one for you, we've rounded up some of the best choices.
+To help you find the right one for you, we've rounded up some of the best choices, below.

 - Could be more comfortable

 Marcy's recumbent bike sits on the more budget end of the scale, but that doesn't mean you don't get a healthy array of features.